Subscribe ✍️

 Movies can do what lectures can’t.
 They pull kids into stories of struggle, courage, loss, and triumph in a way that feels natural and even fun!
 When the credits roll, there’s room for deeper questions and conversations that stick.
 So if you’re looking for a way to spend meaningful time with your kids while helping them grow grit and grace, these ten films are a great place to start.

-The $1 Burrito That Changed How I Teach my Kids About Money
+The $1 Burrito That Changed How I Teach Budgeting for Kids

 A few years ago, on Halloween night, my family found ourselves in line at Chipotle, ready to take advantage of their $1 burrito promotion.
 It was the perfect pre-trick-or-treating meal…cheap, easy, and a no-brainer, or so I thought.